WST has published the draw as well as the qualifiers format for the 2021 Scottish Open … to be played in Llandudno in Wales.

 Amaan Iqbal, Scotland’s top ranked under-21 player from the senior rankings in 2019-20.

-Let’s just say that the defending champion got a free pass to the last 64 as his opponent has won just one match since turning pro last season and only yesterday managed to lose again, by 4-3, having lead 3-0.
+Let’s just say that the defending champion is likely to have an easy passages to the last 64 as his opponent has won just one match since turning pro last season and only yesterday managed to lose again, by 4-3, having lead 3-0.
 Ronnie, John Higgins, Mark Williams and Judd Trump all face a stronger challenge.

 Those are the qualifiers matches that draw my attention: